Main DCU: Characters from Green Arrow.

-- Depending on the Writer: How much of a womanizer he is and whether or not he's the sort of man to abandon his illegitimate child.
+- Depending on the Writer: How much of a womanizer he is, how unpleasant he is (on a sliding scale from "bit of a tool, but otherwise okay" to "world-class asshole"), and whether or not he's the sort of man to abandon his illegitimate child.

 - Disappeared Dad: According to Brad Meltzer, he was present at Connor's birth but ducked out on actually having to raise him.

 - Doting Grandparent: Oliver was this to Lian Harper, deceased daughter of his former sidekick Roy Harper aka Speedy/Arsenal/Red Arrow.

 - Expy: A rare case of evolving into an Expy, Green Arrow and Speedy were transformed into second string versions of Batman and Robin in The Silver Age after starting out as an Adventurer Archaeologist and Boy Adventurer respectively in The Golden Age.